hikchoi/cerebrarium/vault/inbox.backlog.md

 id: LxAVBUpNKTT-1blxrXNuI
 title: Backlog
 desc: ''
-updated: 1625381878814
+updated: 1627958563581
 created: 1625381878814
 ---

 ## Backlog
-- Items from the inbox that:
+- Items that:
   - Don't have enough context to become a project.
   - That I don't currently have bandwidth to look into.
-  - That I do have interest in coming back.
+  - That I do have interest in coming back.s

+## Items